Vedanta – A Valid Means of Knowledge

 - Knowledge reveals who I am, who I have been and will always be.

-- Our vasanas (likes/dislikes, desires/fears) are still present but are rendered non-binding.
+- Our vasanas (likes/dislikes, desires/fears) are still present but are rendered non-binding, they become preferences that can be taken or left.

-- We still apply knowledge to daily life and live a life in alignment with dharma, as there is no reason to ever take a short cut.
-We are already whole, complete and good.
+- Knowledge is still applied to daily life and life is lived in alignment with dharma, as there is no reason to ever take a short cut.

-- What we do on a daily basis, may or may not change but we now have understanding of what is real (sattya) and what is apparently real (mithya) and we realize that our happiness is not dependent on objects or experiences (dispassion), it’s our nature as awareness.
+- What we do on a daily basis, may or may not change but we now have understanding of what is real (sattya) and what is apparently real (mithya) and we realize that our happiness is not dependent on objects or experiences (dispassion), it’s our essential nature as non-dual love.

 - We are free to live our dharma and enjoy this apparent reality.